6 Strategies for Effective Contract Management

 2. Establish Points of Contact

-As part of the kickoff meeting, it’s essential that all parties are clear on the persons that have authority to make final decisions.
+As part of the kickoff meeting, it’s essential that all parties are clear on the persons that have the authority to make final decisions.
 While it may not be necessary that a senior manager or member of the board of directors is present in every single meeting, it needs to be clear who has the authorization to act on their behalf.
 The channel for review must be clearly established to avoid any potential misunderstandings and expedite reviews.

 Also, take the time to point out when specific questions need to be answered by the approving officer for the contracts to be complete.
 That way, representatives will be aware and can help gather the necessary answers.